everything you need to know about the dog flu outbreak

+The canine respiratory virus, H3N2 is not known to be contagious to humans, although cats have been proven to be at risk for contracting the respiratory infection.
 The canine influenza outbreak was originally thought to be the result of H3N8 or canine influenza virus (CIV), a highly contagious canine respiratory virus first observed in Florida racing Greyhounds in 2004.
 The more recent Asian strain, H3N2, was initially identified in 2006 in Asia.
-H3N2 originated in avian species and apparently mutated to become infectious to dogs, cats and ferrets.
+H3N2 originated in avian species and apparently mutated to become infectious to dogs, cats, and ferrets.
 Since 2006, H3N2 has been identified throughout China and South Korea.

-Dogs and cats infected with H3N2 canine influenza have clinical signs similar to CIV: high fever, loss of appetite, coughing, nasal discharge and lethargy.
-Cats have been reported to experience runny noses, severe congestion, excessive salivation and lethargy.
+Dogs and cats infected with H3N2 canine influenza have clinical signs similar to CIV: high fever, loss of appetite, coughing, nasal discharge, and lethargy.
+Cats have been reported to experience runny noses, severe congestion, excessive salivation, and lethargy.
 There is a rapid, specific viral test available for H3N2 canine influenza in both dogs and cats.
 Based on similar viruses, the incubation period is approximately two to three days, clinical signs last five to seven days and an infected animal may be contagious for up to 21 days after clinical signs develop.

 We don’t know how this new strain of canine influenza arrived in the U.S. It is suspected that a dog harboring the virus was imported, although this has yet to be confirmed.
 Because this is a relatively new infection, we don’t fully understand the transmission and pathogenicity of H3N2 canine influenza virus.